thangquang09/sales-dataengineer-project/README.md

    ```bash
    python3 ETL_pipeline.py
    ```
-7. If you want to use Airflow to run it periodically, you have to install airflow and move project to your airflow DAG directory, then it will be ok.
+7. If you want to use Airflow to run it periodically, you have to install airflow and move project to your airflow DAG directory, the main dag is [airflow_dag.py](airflow_dag.py), then it will be ok.